Windows81/Roblox-Freedom-Distribution/README.md

 If you need any help, please shoot me an issue on GitHub or a message to an account with some form of 'VisualPlugin' elsewhere.

+## Credits

+_iknowidontexistbutwhatifwin_ for making initial patches to the v463 (early 2021) binaries.

+_Jetray_ and others for engineering the original [Rōblox Filtering Disabled](https://jetray.itch.io/roblox-filtering-disabled) server in PHP.

+_Twig6843_ for the orange RFD icon and [`./WineBootstrapper`](https://github.com/Windows81/Roblox-Freedom-Distribution/tree/wine-bootstrappable/WineBootstrapper).

+**More to come...**

 ## Examples

 Where `...` is [your command-line prefix](#installation),